MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 To provide feedback or report issues, use one of the following methods:

 - Use the Feedback Hub app.
 You can find this app on a HoloLens-connected computer.
 In Feedback Hub, select the **Enterprise Management** > **Device** category.
+When you provide feedback or report an issue, provide a detailed description.
+If applicable, include screenshots and logs.
 - If you encounter issues in Intune during registration of device or Autopilot profile not getting assigned, please open a support ticket at [https://aka.ms/apsupport](https://aka.ms/apsupport) .
 - If you encounter issues on HoloLens device during the Autopilot experience, please open a support ticket at [https://aka.ms/hlsupport](https://aka.ms/hlsupport) with [offline diagnostic logs](hololens-diagnostic-logs.md#offline-diagnostics).